Eighteen Stairs: History

 In 1891, when Chongqing was established as a port, the population increased dramatically.
 At this time, Chongqing began to expand and change its infrastructure, with the city's first mayor, Pan Wenhua, building roads.
 During the Anti-Japanese War of the Republic of China, the Consulate General of France, originally located at No. 12 Consulate Lane, was destroyed by Japanese planes, and the consulate was moved to No. 35 Fenghuang Tai, 18 Steps.
 Liu Hongsheng founded the China Match Material Factory at No. 158 West Jiefang Road near the Eighteen Stairs.
 In 1932, Liu Xiang set up the earliest wireless radio station in western China in the name of Sichuan's post-emergency governor at Shango Lane in the Eighteen Stairs.
 On May 5, 1930, Liu Wanan, secretary of the Sichuan Provincial Committee of the Chinese Communist Party underground, was arrested at a meeting in a secret stronghold at No. 39 Houci Street.
 During the war period, Chongqing built roads such as Zhongxing Road and Kaixuan Road, which also connected the upper and lower halves.
 These new roads gradually overtook the Eighteen Stairs in usage.
 In the 1990s, a labor market was established near Nan Ji Men, and a large number of migrant workers moved into the Eighteen Stairs nearby, where many facilities are now old and not maintained.
-After the Chinese economic reform, the core business district of Chongqing moved to the vicinity of Jiefangbei, further reducing the usage of the Eighteen Stairs.
+After the reform and opening up, the core business district of Chongqing moved to the vicinity of Jiefangbei, further reducing the usage of the Eighteen Stairs.

 On April 14, 2009, a fire broke out in the Qujiagou area of the Eighteen Stairs, burning down at least 20–30 residential houses.
 In 2010, the decision to renovate and conserve the area as a historical monument was made by the Yuzhong District, with renovation work starting in 2017 and partially reopening to the public on September 30, 2021.
 In January 2021, the Eighteen Steps was included in the "First List of Historic Place Names Protection in Chongqing".